arduino/docs-content/content/learn/02.microcontrollers/02.analog-input/analog-input.md

 The ATmega controllers used for the Arduino contain an onboard 6 channel (8 channels on the Mini and Nano, 16 on the Mega) analog-to-digital (A/D) converter.
 The converter has 10 bit resolution, returning integers from 0 to 1023.
 While the main function of the analog pins for most Arduino users is to read analog sensors, the analog pins also have all the functionality of general purpose input/output (GPIO) pins (the same as digital pins 0 - 13).

-Consequently, if a user needs more general purpose input output pins, and all the analog pins are not in use, the analog pins may be used for GPIO.
+Consequently, if a user needs more general purpose input output pins, and all the analog pins are not in use, the analog pins may be used for GPIO (with the exception of analog pins A6 and A7 on boards that use the ATmega168 and ATmega328P, which are purely analog).

 ## Pin mapping